Award winning Broadcast Journalist and Producer based in London.

 Recent work…

-"The Hidden 20%" has been nominated for Best New Podcast and Best Interview Podcast at the British Podcast Awards 2024.
-I have also received a Rising Star Award nomination for my work on this project.
+"The Hidden 20%" won Gold for Interview Podcast and silver for New Podcast at the British Podcast Awards 2024.
+I also received a Rising Star Award nomination for my work on this project.
 Named The Guardian’s “Podcast of the Week,” it has garnered global acclaim from The Standard, The New York Times, Arab Times, People Magazine, and more.

 Previous Work